eligosource/eventsourced-example/README.md

 Run
 ---

-To start the example application run
+To start the example application, enter

-    sbt 'run-main org.eligosource.eventsourced.example.server.Webserver'
+    > run-main org.eligosource.eventsourced.example.server.Webserver

+at the sbt prompt.
 Then go to [http://localhost:8080](http://localhost:8080) and create some invoices.

 …